Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 Let's say left.

-He's becoming a bit lopsided.
+It's becoming a bit lopsided.

-This is my nightmare at this point.
+there at this point.

 No left hand.

-So that's shot through the left ankle.
+So that's shot through the

-Also the back of the skull.
+Also, the back of the skull.

-That feels important, that one.
+That feels important,

-That's during the Battle of the Somme.
+That's during the Battle of the Som

-Matt, ankle or back of the head?
+Ankle or back of the head?

-Really, the back of the head one matters it matters where's the bullet coming from.
+Well, the back of the head one

-If it came from the front and got him in the back of the skull,
+and got him in the back of the skull,

 then I'd say that's no good.

-But if it's just sort of skimming past the back, maybe that's fine.
+But if it's just sort of skimming

 Yeah, okay.

-And you can just grow hair over it?
+And you can just grow hair over it.

 Yeah.

-I got a big head.
+I got a big hair.

 Yeah.